 Throughout each mile, from the first to the last, the streets were lined with spectators cheering on the runners.

 Some spectators were holding signs of encouragement, such as two fantastic signs which read: “Great Job Total Stranger, Keep It Up” and “Pain is Temporary, Online Finish Times are Permanent”.

 Other spectators handed out sweets giving runners that extra boost they needed.
 Local businesses also got involved, with one shop keeper in Balsall Heath giving out bananas to runners as they passed.

-Mile after mile passed the cheering from members of the public continued and after beating “The Hill”, Mike appeared at the top of Broad Street with the finish line in site.
-Markers counted the runners down 800 metres to go, then 400 metres, before a sign informing runners they only had 200 metres to go….and there it was the long awaited finish line and the end of a hard race.
+Mile after mile passed the cheering from members of the public continued and after beating “The Hill”, Mike appeared at the top of Broad Street with the finish line in sight.
+Markers counted the runners down 800 metres to go, then 400 metres, before a sign informing runners they only had 200 metres to go….and there it was the long-awaited finish line and the end of a hard race.

 Following the race, Mike said: “It’s the fourth half marathon I’ve completed, and the second time I’ve ran the Birmingham one, yet today felt special.
 The crowds throughout the course were incredible, especially along the final stretch along Broad Street.

-“I’d deliberately asked those who’d came to cheer me on to be around the 200 metre mark at the end, and as I heard them shout I managed to find that extra ounce of strength for a final sprint to the finish.
+“I’d deliberately asked those who’d come to cheer me on to be around the 200-metre mark at the end, and as I heard them shout I managed to find that extra ounce of strength for a final sprint to the finish.